 Opportunities exist for students attending Fairfield Ludlowe High School to participate in cocurricular and extra-curricular activities.
 These extra class experiences are an important adjunct to the instructional program and provide students with opportunities to explore and develop their own interests and abilities.
-An extensive club program as well as a very well-rounded athletic program exist in the high school.
-These programs are an important and beneficial factor in high school life.
 It is our hope that all students will participate.
 Announcements are made during homeroom concerning try-outs for team sports at the beginning of each sports season.
 In order to be eligible to participate in after-school extracurricular activities such as athletic practices, games or proms, a student must be in attendance for a minimum of three hours and twenty minutes on the day of the activity, or on the Friday before a weekend event.